eniac/Flightplan/Wharf/README.md

 ## Selecting Boosters

-If the booster switch was built with only certain boosters enabled, those same boosters (and only those boosters) will have to be enabled in the build process here.
+If the booster switch was built with only certain boosters enabled (referenced in **NB**), those same boosters (and only those boosters) will have to be enabled in the build process here.

 To build Complete.p4 with only FEC enabled, run: